benvaljean/benvaljean.github.io/_posts/2007-07-04-Document_has_already_been_deleted_Error_(Lotus_Notes).markdown

 This occurs when soft deletions are enabled and orphened entries in the view are still present; linking to documents/email when are no longer in the database. - The emails have actually *already been* deleted, but the entry in the view is still present.
+The orphaned entries are also unable to be moved.

 To fix this do one of the following, starting with the first: